About the Test

 - Low blood protein levels, especially a low level of albumin, which can result from liver disease, malabsorption syndromes, or malnutrition.
 Also, low albumin is very common if you are acutely ill.
 With low albumin, only the bound calcium is low.
 Ionized calcium remains normal, and calcium metabolism is being regulated appropriately.

 - Inherited resistance to the effects of parathyroid hormone

 - Renal failure

-The reference ranges1 provided here represent a theoretical guideline that should not be used to interpret your test results.
+The reference ranges provided here represent a theoretical guideline that should not be used to interpret your test results.
 Some variation is likely between these numbers and the reference range reported by the lab that ran your test.
-Please consult your healthcare provider.
+Please consult your health care provider.